 Caffeine is metabolized slowly during pregnancy.
 So, it lingers on the maternal blood for a longer period of time.
 It then passes from the placenta to the foetal circulation.
 The organs in the growing foetus (baby) are still in the developing stage and it also takes its own time to process the caffeine.
-This can cause several side effects[4,5], like:
+This can cause several side effects, like:

-- Increase in foetal heart rate: Excessive caffeine-intake may result in increased catecholamine hormone levels in the foetus.
+Excessive caffeine-intake may result in increased catecholamine hormone levels in the foetus.
 It therefore decreases the oxygen flow to the foetus and increases the foetal heart rate.

-- Irregular Foetal Heart Beat: With excessive caffeine-intake, there is a tendency of the tissues (that separate the foetal heart chambers) to become thinner.
+With excessive caffeine-intake, there is a tendency of the tissues (that separate the foetal heart chambers) to become thinner.
 This can further damage the heart and result in irregular foetal heartbeat.

-- Affects the growth of the baby: Although the exact mechanisms are yet to be discovered, but some studies have shown that caffeine is a stimulant which slows down the blood flow from the placenta to the developing foetus (baby) affecting the growth of the baby and resulting into foetal growth restriction.
+Although the exact mechanisms are yet to be discovered, but some studies have shown that caffeine is a stimulant which slows down the blood flow from the placenta to the developing foetus (baby) affecting the growth of the baby and resulting into foetal growth restriction.

-- Causes Anaemia: With excessive caffeine-intake, the iron consumption from the placental food is reduced, causing anaemia.
+With excessive caffeine-intake, the iron consumption from the placental food is reduced, causing anaemia.

-- Extends the labour date: Excessive caffeine-intake results in overduing the pregnancy.
+Excessive caffeine-intake results in overdoing the pregnancy.

-- Increases chances of miscarriage: It is recommended to take the doctor’s advice before adding coffee to the coffee-lover pregnant mummy’s routine during her first-trimester.
+It is recommended to take the doctor’s advice before adding coffee to the coffee-lover pregnant mummy’s routine during her first-trimester.
 As excessive caffeine-intake can negatively influence the cell development and lower the placental blood flow, thus adversely affecting the foetal development, which might increase the chance of miscarriage.

-If You Can’t Drop it then reduce it!!
+If You Can’t Drop It Then Reduce It!!

 Going by the guidelines of the American College of Obstetricians and Gynecologists (ACOG), for women who have been regular coffee drinkers before pregnancy, completely avoiding coffee during their pregnancy may result in caffeine withdrawals symptoms such as headaches and fatigue.
 Adding on to such discomforts during pregnancy will be difficult for a pregnant mother to handle and will only add to her stress level, affecting the unborn baby.
 Therefore, it is absolutely fine to have may be just 1 cup a day, when needed.
 Somedays 2 cups are fine.
 As, moderate amount of caffeine-intake has shown to improve energy and alertness in pregnant women.